MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 ```

 ## Handling IncomingCallNotification Trigger
-Your app needs to register for the IncomingCallNotification PhoneTrigger type to be informed when an incoming call arrives.
-The trigger will activate your app’s background task, and include the CallId and LineId in the trigger details.
-The PhoneCall can then be retrieved by either
+Your app needs to register for the `IncomingCallNotification` `PhoneTrigger` type to be informed when an incoming call arrives.
+The trigger will activate your app’s background task, and include the `CallId` and `LineId` in the trigger details.
+The `PhoneCall` can then be retrieved by either:

-- Calling PhoneCall.GetFromId() and passing the CallId (primary method)
+- Calling `PhoneCall.GetFromId()` and passing the `CallId` (primary method)
-- Getting the PhoneLine via PhoneLine.FromIdAsync(), passing the LineId, and then retrieving the list of active PhoneCall objects with PhoneLine.GetAllActivePhoneCallsAsync().
+- Getting the `PhoneLine` via `PhoneLine.FromIdAsync()`, passing the `LineId`, and then retrieving the list of active `PhoneCall` objects with `PhoneLine.GetAllActivePhoneCallsAsync()`.
 Note that this will include past (now inactive) calls, and your app should filter these out.
 [Add note on multiple ongoing calls / a link to page discussing it]

-Once a valid call (or calls) is/are retrieved, your app should display either the incoming call or ongoing call UI, depending on PhoneCall.Status
+Once a valid call (or calls) is/are retrieved, your app should display either the incoming call or ongoing call UI, depending on `PhoneCall.Status`:

 ```csharp
 // Background task is in-proc to the app
     // https://docs.microsoft.com/windows/uwp/launch-resume/create-and-register-an-inproc-background-task